claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 - agroclimatology.csv: 488.625 KB
 - produtividade_soja.csv: 43 KB

-[Operating System]: Python is cross-platform and can run on Windows, macOS, and Linux.
+[Operating System]: Windows is needed to run the scrip.
 [Processor]: Multi-core processor (e.g., dual-core) is recommended, but with this dataset dimension, also a single core will work.
 [RAM]: At least 4 GB of RAM is generally sufficient for basic Python scripts and small to medium-sized datasets.